shashikant16/Reviews-Intelligence-System-for-E-Commerce/README.md

 •	Keyphrase extraction from User Reviews
 •	Sentiment Analysis on Reviews Using Deep learning technique.
 •	Review Clustering with ELMO Embedding.
 •	Review Analysis and visualization.
-⋅⋅* Unordered sub-list.

 # Summary of the project